nora75/markdowntable/README.md

 + Want to convert separator to specific String

-You can change convert separator('|') to specific char by define this variable.
+You can change convert separator('|') to specific character by define this variable.
 Default: ' ' (space)

 Example: